 The Commodore 64 Elite established a tradition of each port being largely hand-coded all over again; this gives each its own feel.
 Scottish developers Torus took on the challenging task of converting Elite to the Spectrum, which is built around a Z80 rather than the 6502 microprocessor at the heart of the BBC Micro and Commodore 64.
 Speccy Elite arrived several months after the Commodore 64 version and about a year after the original, touching off another huge wave of sales.
 Amidst the usual slate of added and lost features, it added yet more special missions, for a total of five.
 Missions became the most obvious way for the many individual developers who worked on Elite over the years to put their own creative stamp on the game, a trend actively encouraged by Bell and Braben; “just have your own fun” with the missions was always their response to requested advice.
 About the same time as the Spectrum Elite arrived in Britain, Firebird brought the Commodore 64 Elite to the United States, where it — stop me if you’ve heard this before — became a huge hit, one of relatively few games of the 1980s to make a major impact in both the European and North American markets.
 It served to establish Firebird as an important publisher in the U.S., the first such to be based in Britain and one which would give many other British games deserved exposure in that bigger market.

 The ball was now well and truly rolling.
 For almost a decade the existing versions just kept on selling and the ports just kept on coming: to big players of the era like the IBM PC, the Apple II, the Atari ST, the Commodore Amiga, and the Amstrad CPC as well as occasional also-rans like the Tatung Einstein.
 Even the Nintendo Entertainment System got a surprisingly faithful and enjoyable version in 1991.
 In the end Elite made it to 17 separate platforms.
-Hard sales numbers for these many versions in many markets are, once again, beyond my abilities to dig up with any rigor.
 Ian Bell has guessed in one place that it sold about 600,000 copies.
-However, David Braben claims that Elite surpassed 1 million copies worldwide, a number which strikes me as perfectly reasonable.
-Elite was almost certainly the most commercially successful born-on-a-PC game of the 1980s, and if Braben’s figures are true very likely the first to pass that magic number of 1 million copies sold at some point during the very early 1990s.
+David Braben claims that Elite surpassed 1 million copies worldwide, but this claim is much more dubious.
+Regardless of the final tally, Elite was certainly amongst the most commercially successful born-on-a-PC games of the 1980s.

 Bell and Braben’s mainstream fame proved to be almost as enduring — in September of 1991 The One magazine could still write about the latter as “the most famous developer in Britain” — but their partnership less so.
 The two tried for some time to make Elite II for the BBC Micro and the Commodore 64, but never got close to completing it for reasons which vary with the teller.
 In Bell’s version, the game was just too ambitious for the hardware; in Braben’s, Bell was more interested in enjoying his new wealth and practicing his new hobby of martial arts than buckling down to work.
 Braben alone finally made and released Frontier: Elite II, a hugely polarizing sequel, in 1993.
 The erstwhile partners then spent the rest of the decade in ugly squabbles and petty lawsuits.
 To the best of my knowledge, the two still refuse to speak to one another.
 While both agreed to give talks upon the game’s 25th anniversary at the GameCity Festival in Nottingham in 2009, they agreed to do so only if they didn’t have to share a stage together.
 Like most people who have studied their history, I have my opinions about who is the more difficult partner and who is more at fault.
 In truth, though, neither one comes out looking very good.